 This topic will discuss the pathophysiology, clinical presentation, diagnosis, and treatment of patients presenting with hyperventilation syndrome.
 Detailed discussions of associated disorders are presented separately.
-(See "Panic disorder in adults: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis" and "Pharmacotherapy for panic disorder in adults" and "Psychotherapy for panic disorder in adults" and "Generalized anxiety disorder in adults: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis" and "Acute stress disorder in adults: Epidemiology, pathogenesis, clinical manifestations, course, and diagnosis" and "Evaluation of the adult with dyspnea in the emergency department".)
+(See "Panic disorder in adults: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis" and "Pharmacotherapy for panic disorder and agoraphobia in adults" and "Psychotherapy for panic disorder in adults" and "Generalized anxiety disorder in adults: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis" and "Acute stress disorder in adults: Epidemiology, pathogenesis, clinical manifestations, course, and diagnosis" and "Evaluation of the adult with dyspnea in the emergency department".)

 - Lewis RA, Howell JB.
 Definition of the hyperventilation syndrome.
 Bull Eur Physiopathol Respir 1986; 22:201.

 - Hornsveld HK, Garssen B, Dop MJ, et al. Double-blind placebo-controlled study of the hyperventilation provocation test and the validity of the hyperventilation syndrome.
 Lancet 1996; 348:154.